-Peruse beauty aisles, websites, or counters: The variety of exfoliating products is dizzying.
+Peruse beauty aisles, websites, or counters, and you’ll find that the variety of exfoliating products is dizzying.
 Yet, there are only two methods that you need to know: mechanical and chemical.
-Mechanical (also known as physical) involves using tools, like brushes, sponges, loofahs, or abrasive scrubs that create enough friction to loosen and slough away dead skin cells, debris, and oils.
+Mechanical (also known as physical) involves using tools, like brushes, sponges, loofahs, or abrasive scrubs, that create enough friction to loosen and slough away dead skin cells, debris, and oils.
 Chemical exfoliation uses chemicals such as hydroxy acids, retinol, and enzymes, to aid in cell turnover and cause the superficial epidermal layers to exfoliate sans friction.

-With mechanical exfoliation, always seek scrubs containing small, smooth exfoliating agents; larger, jagged pieces (think: fruit pits and nut shells) tend to be more abrasive and can cause micro-tears in the skin.
+With mechanical exfoliation, always seek scrubs containing small, smooth exfoliating agents.
+Larger, jagged pieces (fruit pits and nut shells) tend to be more abrasive and can cause micro-tears in the skin.
 When sourcing tools, Dr. Papantoniou says, “Avoid facial brushes with firm bristles and abrasive sponges and loofahs.
 It’s best to select softer options for use on your face, and read labels to learn the recommended use and which body areas an item is best for.”

 If you choose the chemical exfoliation route, look for the following ingredients.

-Retinol: “For mature skin, this is one of the best ingredients out there.
+“For mature skin, this is one of the best ingredients out there.
 Regular application leads to the improvement of lines, wrinkles, skin tone, and pigmentation,” she says.
-“It’s also proven to encourage skin to produce collagen, which helps in rejuvenating the appearance of skin.”
-Try: SkinCeuticals 1.0 Retinol Night Cream.
+“It’s also proven to encourage the skin to produce collagen, which helps in rejuvenating the appearance of the skin.”
+Try: SkinCeuticals 1.0 Retinol Night Cream

-Alpha-Hydroxy Acids (AHAs): “These work very well for mature skin,” Dr. Papantoniou says.
+“These work very well for mature skin,” Dr. Papantoniou says.
 “Depending on the strength, they can gently exfoliate, improve the appearance of fine lines, and even out skin pigmentation.”
-Try: Herbivore Blue Tansy AHA + BHA Resurfacing Clarity Mask.
+Try: Herbivore Blue Tansy AHA + BHA Resurfacing Clarity Mask

-Enzymes (Papain and Bromelain): “Enzymes can be helpful in a more gentle way to exfoliate superficial layers of skin.
+“Enzymes can be helpful in a more gentle way to exfoliate superficial layers of skin.
 [They] will help relieve the dull appearance of skin and may help with fine lines and mild discoloration,” she says.
-Try: Perfect Image Pineapple Pumpkin Enzyme Peel.
+Try: Perfect Image Pineapple Pumpkin Enzyme Peel

 Does one method trump the other for aging skin?
 Dr. Papantoniou believes chemical beats out mechanical, hands down.
 “I prefer chemical exfoliation over mechanical for most people — and certainly for more mature skin.
 This is because you can get better results with chemical exfoliation and actually trigger better cell turnover and more improvement in wrinkles and discoloration,” she says.
 Additionally, facial skin becomes more delicate over time, and choosing abrasive materials to exfoliate could compromise the skin’s integrity and cause irritation and inflammation.